busbykt/wxRadio/readme.md

 # wxRadio
-Project for transmitting weather data from remote location
+Project for transmitting weather data from remote location.
+See the current [Dashboard](https://busbykt.pythonanywhere.com/).

 ## Equipment
 - RaspberryPi4